hrisso/volleyball-playbook/README.md

 ### Strengths:
 I have a clear understanding of CRUD and what I have to do for those requirements.
 ### Weaknesses:
 I'm still not super clear on whether this design will look good.
 I might have to change strategies if I implement it and I'm not happy with the visual.
+I'm also concerned about my time estimates.
 ### Opportunities:
 I'm looking forward to creating a react app from scratch independently to solidy my understanding of the concepts from class.
 ### Threats: